SiShdroid/saisushmapasupuleti/README.md

-# Hayden Constas - Personal Website 🔥
+# Sai Sushma Pasupuleti - Personal Website 🔥

-I created this website to serve as my online resume and showcase my engineering projects.
-It highlights my journey from entrepreneurship to electrical engineering, featuring various projects from hardware to software development.
+This website is a great introduction of me and my work.
+As a PhD student, I feel it is important to share what I learn and I will make this site as exciting and as informative as possible.

 Demo: [https://haydenconstas.com](https://haydenconstas.com)